ethmth/lily/README.md

 Our AST currently works hand-in-hand with our parser, containing the different expression and statement types as well as useful functions.
-The same improvements that need to be made to our parser need to be made in the corresponding location in `ast.ml`
+The same improvements that need to be made to our parser need to be made in the corresponding location in `ast.ml`.
+The pretty-printing functions in `ast.ml` must also be updated to use LILY syntax instead of MicroC syntax.

 ### Other Files

-Currently, all of the other files are taken directly from the MicroC example and we do not claim ownership of the code.
+Currently, ~~all~~ most of the other files are taken directly from the MicroC example and we do not claim ownership of the code.